-Plumbing Advanced Topics
+Green Plumbing Applications

+This course provides plumbing apprentices with an introduction to green applications.

+Apprentices will be instructed on how to

+identify, install and maintain a variety of

+green products and systems.
+They will apply

+the Wisconsin Plumbing Code to various

+installations.
+This introduction will give an

+apprentice the basic knowledge to study for

+a variety of green certifications.
-Plumbing Apprentices will be required to interpret building plans and specifications, and apply code requirements to site plans, floor plans, and isometric drawings of DWV, water, POWTS, and stormwater systems.

-Sheet Metal Techniques I 2.00

-Sheet Metal Techniques II 2.00
+427-579 Plumbing Advanced Topics2.00Plumbing Apprentices will be required to interpret building plans and specifications, and apply code requirements to site plans, floor plans, and isometric drawings of DWV, water, POWTS, and stormwater systems.
+432-510 Sheet Metal Techniques I 2.00 432-511 Sheet Metal Techniques II 2.00 432-511A Sheet Metal Techniques II - 54 Hr 1.50 432-511B 0.50 Sheet Metal Review An overview of Sheet metal construction 0.50 An overview of Sheet metal construction un anu final exam based on previous courses to prepare apprentices for journey worker level work.

-432-511A

-Sheet Metal Techniques II - 54 Hr 1.50

-432-511B

-Sheet Metal Review 0.50

-An overview of Sheet metal construction and final exam based on previous courses to prepare apprentices for journey worker level work.

-Sheet Metal Techniques III 2.00
+Sheet Metal Techniques III